By: Michaella Faith Wright

 CEO Pa Sait Ceesay emphasized that the park is more than a recreational facility; it is a vital green space that promotes environmental education, biodiversity, and climate consciousness.
 “It’s a place where families and visitors can enjoy healthy activities while connecting with nature,” he noted.

-The inauguration of the UN@75 Park marks a new chapter for Kotu and surrounding communities, offering a safe, inclusive, and inspiring space for generations to come.
+The inauguration of the UN@75 Park marks a new chapter for Kotu and its neighboring communities, offering a safe, inclusive, and inspiring space for generations to come.